iotaledger/introduction-docs/.github/pull_request_template.md

 Choose a type of change, and delete any options that are not relevant.

-- Bug fix (a non-breaking change which fixes an issue)
+- Bug fix (a non-breaking change that fixes an issue)
-- Enhancement (a non-breaking change which adds functionality)
+- Enhancement (a non-breaking change that adds functionality)
 - Documentation Fix
 - Documentation Enhancement